 Shona has been teaching environmental science at Champlain since 2010.
 She studied Wildlife Biology at McGill University and completed her Masters in Environmental Management.
 She has over six years’ experience in sustainability education and enjoys bringing students on field trips to aid their learning.
 She has been recognized for her leadership skills, attention to detail, and enthusiasm.
 She also loves gardening, hiking, and beekeeping.

 Click here to learn more about our Montreal Faculty.

 Champlain Montreal students live in the EVO Residence Hall which is conveniently located on Rue Robert-Bourassa – about 30 minutes walking distance from the Academic Centre and above the Square-Victoria OACI metro station.

 As they say: “Get the best of both worlds—nature and downtown!
 This property is located 10 minutes from downtown, 4 minutes from the Old Port, within an easy distance of the Lachine Canal and other tourist/cultural attractions.
 Plenty of sports bars and sidewalk cafés nearby too.
 Residents also have direct access to the Metro.
 This student apartment property features lots of natural light and open spaces.
 One of the best views in Montreal!”

-Since the Champlain Abroad Experience encourages students to live independently, there is no pre-paid meal plan and students will be expected to budget for meals.
-Students can take advantage of the residence’s fully-equipped kitchens on each floor, affordable onsite café, or venture out into Montreal’s culinary landscape.
+Champlain Abroad students can take advantage of the residence’s fully-equipped kitchens on each floor, affordable onsite café and meal plan, or venture out into Montreal’s culinary landscape.
 With the campus being so close to the heart of the city, you are within walking distance of many restaurants, cafes, grocery stores and markets.